MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## COUNT([context])

-Counts the number of values grouped according to the [context]
+Counts the number of values grouped according to the [context].

 - **[context]**: The context in which the operation is calculated